AVsitterPlus/avsitterplus.github.io/pages/avsitterplus/avsitterplus_StepByStepGuides_MLPconverter.md

 - Locate the `MLP-converter` script of your AVsitterPlus distribution (which is inside the `Utilities [BOX]` if you've purchased AVsitterPlus)
 - Drop this script in the contents of the prim with the MLP notecards
 - Wait a bit.
 It will read all the `.MENUITEMS` and `.POSITIONS` notecards, and output lines with the POSE lines corresponding to the separate sitters.
 - Once it's done, it will remove itself from the object.
-Copy all the lines it has output into an `AVpos` notecard.
+Copy all the lines it has output into an `AVP_Positions` notecard.
-- Follow the instructions for a normal set-up, using the new AVpos notecard, dropping the necessary AVsitterPlus scripts into your object, etc.
+- Follow the instructions for a normal set-up, using the new AVP_Positions notecard, dropping the necessary AVsitterPlus scripts into your object, etc.

 Sit on your object.
 Observe that the positions aren't the same ones you had.
 Likely, all the problem is that you are showing *below* the item, this is, the Z coordinate isn't correct.
 Follow these steps to fix it: